jh3nd3rs0n/jargyle/README.md

 -   `ssl.trustStoreType`
 -   `ssl.wantClientAuth`

-**Note:** If you are running Jargyle with this command line option on Mac OS X, the running configuration will not be updated when changes are made to the configuration file.

 ### 4. 7.
 Enabling SSL/TLS

 You can have clients connect to Jargyle through SSL/TLS.
 By default SSL/TLS is disabled.
 To enable SSL/TLS, you will need to have the setting `ssl.enabled` set to `true`.
 In addition, you will need to have the setting `ssl.keyStoreFile` to specify Jargyle's key store file (this file would need to be created by Java's keytool utility).
 Also, you will need to have the setting `ssl.keyStorePassword` to specify the password for Jargyle's key store file.